USCGC Itasca (1929)

 USCGC Itasca was a Lake-class cutter of the United States Coast Guard launched on 16 November 1929 and commissioned 12 July 1930.
-It acted as "picket ship" supporting Amelia Earhart's 1937 world flight attempt.
+It acted as "picket ship" supporting Amelia Earhart's 1937 world flight attempt, and was the last vessel in radio contact with her and Fred Noonan as they were supposed to be reaching Howland Island in the Pacific.
+In 1941, it was transferred to the United Kingdom and served as a convoy escort in World War II as HMS Gorleston.

 Career

-In USCG service, Itasca performed Bering Sea patrols.
+In United States Coast Guard (USCG) service, Itasca performed Bering Sea patrols.

 In 1934 it was used to settle the first wave of colonists that were involved in the American Equatorial Islands Colonization Project.